Documentation

 | 2 | requires_confirmation | Paused — operator must approve out-of-band |

 Runtime Guard ships in basic-protection mode: severe commands and paths are blocked, all other actions are allowed.
-Advanced tiers are available in policy for opt-in hardening.
+Confirmation gates and Script Sentinel are optional hardening controls.

 Action options